open-cli-tools/concurrently/README.md

   The option can be used to shorten long commands.
   Works only if prefix is set to "command".
 Default: 10

+  --allow-restart                  Restart a process which died.
+Default: false

+  --restart-after <miliseconds>    delay time to respawn the process.
+Default: 0

+  --restart-tries <times>          limit the number of respawn tries.
+Default: 1

 Examples: